chalermporn/CMS/Documentation/SRS(en).md

     5.2 [Quality Attributes] (# 52-Quality Attributes)

 # Glossary
-* Control Managment System (hereinafter referred to as CMS) * is a web page content management system.
-It is a set of scripts (scripts) for creating, editing a site.
+*Control Managment System (hereinafter referred to as CMS)* is a web page content management system.
+It is a set of scripts for creating and editing a site.